luoyan0517/WebApi/_posts/2015-01-16-CaseInsensitive.md

 config.EnableCaseInsensitive(true);
 config.MapODataServiceRoute("odata", "odata", edmModel);
 {% endhighlight %}
-**Note**: Case insensitive flag enable both for metadata and key-words, not only on path segment, but also on query option.
+**Note**: Case insensitive flag enables both for metadata and key-words, not only on path segment, but also on query option.

 For example:

 * ~/odata/$metaDaTa